When you’ve taken a blow to the nose and it’s swollen and bleeding, you may wonder whether or not it’s broken. If it is, your injury won’t be unique.

 If your doctor decides your nose can be fixed without surgery, he’ll have to do it within 1 to 2 weeks of your accident.
 If he waits any longer, the injury will begin to heal on its own, even if the bones are out of place.

 Your doctor will give you pain medication before the procedure.
 Then, he’ll open your nostrils with a flat tool called a speculum.
-He’ll use special instrument to put your broken bones and cartilage back in place.
+He’ll use special instrument to align your broken bones and cartilage back in place.

 Your doctor will use packing inside your nose.
 He’ll also put a dressing on the outside.
 That’ll keep your nose in place while it heals.
 He may give you antibiotics to prevent infection.